a-lemmon777/AntColonyOptimization/README.md

 ## Running Our Code

+Go to [this website](https://ccl.northwestern.edu/netlogo/5.3.1/) to download NetLogo for your computer.
+Then, after you install everything, go to File -> Open -> `AntColonyOptimization.nlogo` to open our model.

-We've been running this `.txt` code through [this website](http://www.netlogoweb.org/launch#http://www.netlogoweb.org/assets/modelslib/Sample%20Models/Biology/Ants.nlogo) by copy-pasting the text file into where this link says NetLogo Code, and then recompiling.
-This was the easiest way we found to run this, instead of somehow compiling it ourselves and then uploading a file.
+Or... you can run the `ant_colony_optimization.py` (although it isn't a Python file) through [this website](http://www.netlogoweb.org/launch#http://www.netlogoweb.org/assets/modelslib/Sample%20Models/Biology/Ants.nlogo) by copy-pasting the file into where this link says NetLogo Code, and then recompiling.

 ## Our Implementation of Ant Colony Optimization